 Improved practice in delegating authority and proportionate approaches to managing risk will enable children and young people to lead lives less encumbered by bureaucracy.
 Over-reliance on policies and procedures can lead to a rigid and inflexible approach which disempowers foster carers and is not in children’s best interests.

-Balancing the rights of fostered children and young people to live normal lives, and to learn to take and manage risks, with the need to keep them as safe as possible is a difficult task for foster carers, public authorities and fostering services.
+Balancing the rights of fostered children and young people to live normal lives, and to learn to take and manage risks, with the need to keep them as safe as possible can be a difficult task for foster carers, public authorities and fostering services.
 Supporting foster carers to build meaningful relationships and show affection and, where appropriate, physical comfort to the children and young people they care for can also be challenging.
-This is the complicated but exciting context to The Fostering Network’s new approach to safer caring.
+This is the context in which The Fostering Network has built its approach to safer caring.

 Safer Caring: A New Approach